-While we have assumed an average value of £0.01 per Avios for the calculations in this review, the actual value you achieve may vary – the value of Avios is quite variable, depending on how you use them.
+While we have assumed an average value of £0.01 per Avios for the calculations in this review, the actual value you achieve may vary depending on how you redeem your points.

-After analyzing flight data on some popular routes out of the UK, we found the best use of Avios to be redemption on Business flights or upgrading from Premium Economy to Business, as you can see in the following table.
+After analyzing flight data on some popular routes out of the UK, we found the best use of Avios to be redemption on Business flights or upgrading from Premium Economy to Business:

 |Avios Rewards Usage||Value per Avios|